fonzcastellanos/scalable-video-codec/README.md

 ## Usage
 Each option provided at the command-line must have its name prefixed with "--" and have an associated argument following its name.
 Options must also be before positional parameters.

-For example, the option `kmeans-cluster-count`, its associated argument of 12, and the video file path `foreman.mp4`, a positional parameter, would be passed to `encoder` like so.
+For example, the option `kmeans-cluster-count`, its associated argument of 12, and the video file path `foreman.mp4`, a positional parameter, would be passed to `encoder` like so:
 ```sh
 ./build/apps/encoder --kmeans-cluster-count 12 foreman.mp4
 ```